Amelia5p/bloomandbrew/README.md

 Incorrect or in certain cases empty data in forms is not accepted and the user is made aware of this.

 ### Database Security
-The database url and secret key are stored in the env.py file to prevent unwanted connections.
+The Database URL, Secret Keys, APIs etc. are stored in the env.py file to prevent unwanted connections.

 Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site.